Wichita Falls, Texas: History

 Downtown Wichita Falls was the city's main shopping area for many years.
 Those shops lost ground to the creation of new shopping centers throughout the city beginning with Parker Square in 1953 and other similar developments during the 1960s and 1970s, culminating with the opening of Sikes Senter Mall in 1974.
 The city has been seeking funding to rebuild and restore the downtown area since 2010.

-Wichita Falls was once home to offices of several oil companies and related industries, along with oil refineries operated by the Continental Oil Company (now ConocoPhillips) until 1952 and Panhandle Oil Company American Petrofina until 1965.
+Wichita Falls was once home to offices of several oil companies and related industries, along with oil refineries operated by the Continental Oil Company (now ConocoPhillips) until 1952 and Panhandle Oil Company (founded in Wichita Falls, sold to American Petrofina in 1965).
 Both firms continued to use a portion of their former refineries as gasoline/oil terminal facilities for many years.

 1964 tornado

-A devastating tornado hit the north and northwest portions of Wichita Falls along with Sheppard Air Force Base during the afternoon of April 3, 1964 (later referred to as "Black Friday").
+A powerful F5-rated tornado hit the northern and northwestern portions of Wichita Falls, along with Sheppard Air Force Base during the afternoon of April 3, 1964 (later referred to as "Black Friday").
 As the first violent tornado on record to hit the Wichita Falls area, it left seven dead and more than 100 injured.
-Additionally, the tornado caused roughly $15 million in property damage with about 225 homes destroyed and another 250 damaged.
+Additionally, the tornado caused roughly $15 million ($153.2M in 2025 dollars) in property damage with about 225 homes destroyed and another 250 damaged.
 It was rated F5, the highest rating on the Fujita scale, but it is overshadowed by the 1979 tornado.